Edduh/EdduhOLD/README.md

 - 👯 I’m looking to collaborate on nothing at the moment.
 - 🤔 I’m looking for help with graphic designs.
 - 💬 Ask me about anything!
-- 📫 How to reach me: None yet.
-- 😄 Pronouns: It.
-- ⚡ Fun fact: I'm a clown.
--->